 CQC will use the results from the survey in the regulation, monitoring and inspection of NHS acute trusts in England.
 We will use data from the survey in our system of CQC Insight, which provides inspectors with an assessment of performance in areas of care within an NHS trust that need to be followed up.
 Survey data will also be used to support CQC inspections.
-NHS England will use the results to check progress and improvement against the objectives set out in the NHS mandate, and the Department of Health and Social Care will hold providers to account for the outcomes they achieve.
-NHS Improvement will use the results to inform their oversight model for the NHS.
+NHS England and NHS Improvement will use the results to check progress and improvement against the objectives set out in the NHS mandate, and the Department of Health and Social Care will hold providers to account for the outcomes they achieve.